brayvid/newsbot/README.md

 ## How it works

 - Finds top news stories from Google News
-- Selects topics you chose that have similarity to headlines
+- Selects topics in `topics.csv` that have similarity to top headlines
-- Scores and filters more stories for those topics
+- Scores and filters the latest stories for those topics
 - Avoids showing you the same headlines twice
 - Sends you a clean HTML email digest
 - Schedule with `cron`